-Article 6-2 Notwithstanding the provisions of Article 121-2, paragraph (1) of the Civil Code, a consumer who has received payment in performance of an obligation under a consumer contract is obliged to refund the payment to the extent actually enriched by the consumer contract, if the consumer has rescinded the manifestation of an intention to be bound by the offer of a consumer contract or by the acceptance of such an offer pursuant to the provisions of Article 4, paragraphs (1) through (4), and if, at the time of receiving the payment, the consumer did not know that the manifestation of the intention to be bound was rescindable.
+Article 6-2 Notwithstanding the provisions of Article 121-2, paragraph (1) of the Civil Code, a consumer who has received benefits by a business operator's performance of an obligation under a consumer contract is obliged to return the benefits to the extent actually enriched by the consumer contract, if the consumer has rescinded the offer of a consumer contract or acceptance of an offer pursuant to the provisions of Article 4, paragraphs (1) through (4) and at the time of receiving the benefits the consumer did not know that it was rescindable.

-(Period for Exercising the Rescission Right)
+(Time Period for Exercising the Rescission Right)

-- Article 7 (1) The rescission right under Article 4, paragraphs (1) through (4) lapses by prescription if it is not exercised within one year (for the rescission right set forth in paragraph (3), item (viii) of the same article, three years) from the time that ratification becomes possible.
+- Article 7 (1) The rescission right under Article 4, paragraphs (1) through (4) is time-barred if it is not exercised within one year (for the rescission right set forth in paragraph (3), item (viii) of the same Article, three years) from the time that affirmation becomes possible.
 The same applies when five years (for the rescission right set forth in the same item, ten years) have elapsed since the conclusion of a consumer contract. - (2) If a subscription for shares or equity or a contribution of funds that the Companies Act (Act No. 86 of 2005) or any other law establishes may not be rescinded on the grounds of fraud or duress is undertaken as a consumer contract, the consumer may not rescind the manifestation of an intention to be bound by the subscription for shares or equity or by the contribution of funds, pursuant to Article 4, paragraphs (1) through (4).